vk-cs/docs-public/docs/en/storage/s3/concepts/about/about.md

 - Loading an object into a bucket
 - Object Access Control
 - Object lifecycle management
-- Copying an item to a folder
+- Copying an item to a directory
 - Removing objects and buckets